 Glioblastoma (GBM) is the most common adult primary intracranial neoplasm (see brain tumours), accounting for 15% of all intracranial neoplasms and approximately 50% of all astrocytomas.
-Unfortunately, it is an aggressive tumour, largely resistant to therapy and carries a poor prognosis.
+GBMs are high grade astrocytomas; they are therefore generally aggressive, largely resistant to therapy, and have a corresponding poor prognosis.

-Glioblastoma was previously known as glioblastoma multiforme.
+Glioblastoma was previously known as glioblastoma multiforme; the multiforme refers to the tumour heterogenity.
 The WHO classification has dropped the 'multiforme' and thus it is best to refer to these tumours merely as glioblastomas.
 Somewhat confusingly the abbreviation GBM is still considered appropriate 16.

 Primary vs secondary

 Glioblastomas have traditionally been divided into primary and secondary; the former arising de novo (90%) whereas the later developed from a pre-existing lower grade tumour (10%).

 - IDH mutant: generally secondary glioblastoma, almost always MGMT methylated 17

 If IDH status is unavailable or indeterminate then currently the diagnosis of glioblastoma NOS (not otherwise specified) should be made 16.

 Primary glioblastomas are those that arise de novo, without a pre-existing lower grade diffuse astrocytoma.
 They account for 90% of all glioblastomas and are more aggressive than secondary glioblastomas and they tend to occur in older individuals.